taosdata/TDengine/README.md

  for details.

 # Building
-Build TDengine with [CMake](https://cmake.org/) 3.5 or higher versions in the project directory:
+At the moment, TDengine only supports building and running on Linux systems.
+To build TDengine, use [CMake](https://cmake.org/) 3.5 or higher versions in the project directory:

 ```cmd
 mkdir build && cd build